 Everyone is afraid of failure at some point in their lives.
-It’s normal to fear the unknown, fear what people think of you, fear that you won’t be able to do something correctly, or fear that you may fail completely.
+It’s normal to fear the unknown, fear what people think of you, fear of failure that you won’t be able to do something correctly, or fear that you may fail completely.
 But when your fear becomes an obsession and it stops you from doing anything productive, then it’s time to take action!

 This blog post will cover seven steps for overcoming the fear of failure so that you can start living a more successful life.